 The Wickiup Plains are a barren land of pumice and ash with occasional pockets of trees near the southern base of South Sister.
 Because of the extremely porous nature of the soil, pretty much all snowmelt soaks into the ground before it gets a chance to runoff, and, with the exception of Moraine Lake, there is no surface water to be found.
 The lack of vegetation (which usually likes water to grow) and gentle rolling nature of the plains gives way to some amazing views of South Sister and some of the minor peaks surrounding it.
 And a short side trip over to Moraine Lake can make this loop around the Wickiup Plains Trail one of the more enjoyable in the Three Sisters Wilderness.

 Begin your hike from the Devil’s Lake Trailhead just off of the Cascade Lakes Highway.
-You can choose to go either direction around the loop, joining the masses heading up the South Sister climbers trail and getting all the uphill down quickly, or heading clockwise for a loner, but not a steep climb.
+You can choose to go either direction around the loop, joining the masses heading up the South Sister climbers trail and getting all the uphill down quickly, or heading clockwise for a longer, but not a steep climb.
 I prefer the clockwise method because you will be facing South Sister as you hike through the plains, awarding you with much better views.

 From the Devil’s Lake parking area, head out on the Elk-Devils Trail from the southeast corner.
 The trail will quickly join up with the horse trail and then head through a large culvert under the highway.
 Just past the highway, you should see the information kiosk letting you know that you are at the Wickiup Plains Trailhead.
-Pack yourself on the back for not getting lost and power on!
+Pat yourself on the back for not getting lost and power on!

 The trail gently climbs through forest dominated by Lodge Pole Pine for the first mile until you reach the intersection with the Wickiup Plains Trail.
 Head right here, along that trail and continue the gradual climb to the plains.
 The forest will begin to transition to more fir and hemlock as you climb, granting you a little more shade.
 This isn’t much more than a walk in the woods for the first 2 miles, but then things will start to get interesting.